 Rubber tips can go a long way in improving noise cancelling, but are they enough to make these a worthy follow-up?

-Editor’s note: this Samsung Galaxy Buds Pro review was updated on September 13, 2021, to address the Samsung Galaxy Buds 2 and add an updated frequency response chart.
+Editor’s note: this Samsung Galaxy Buds Pro review was updated on November 16, 2021, to add information regarding acrylate and nickel sensitivities.

 Who is the Samsung Galaxy Buds Pro for?

 - People who want something stylish for their workouts.